irgb/search-master/README.md

 ## Demo
 ![Demo](./assets/demo.png)

-You can also watch our [demo video](https://www.youtube.com/watch?v=5U-27zr90BQ) to see Smart Search in action.
+You can also watch our [demo video](https://www.youtube.com/watch?v=5U-27zr90BQ) to see Search Master in action.

 ## Installation

-You can install Smart Search in two ways:
+You can install Search Master in two ways:

 ### Option 1: Chrome Web Store (Recommended)

-1. Visit the [Smart Search page](https://chromewebstore.google.com/detail/smart-search/afdjfknkcnildioigkobmbjakfnggolp) on the Chrome Web Store
+1. Visit the [Search Master page](https://chromewebstore.google.com/detail/search-master/afdjfknkcnildioigkobmbjakfnggolp) on the Chrome Web Store
 2. Click "Add to Chrome" to install the extension
 3. The extension will be automatically installed and ready to use